 Accessibility design

 This website has been designed to be as accessible as possible and to be compatible with the types of adaptive technology used by people with disabilities, including screen readers.
-As such, visitors can control the size of the text and can use ‘access keys’ on the keyboard rather than the mouse to navigate through pages such as scrolling up and down and tabbing to focus on links in sequential order.
+As such, visitors can control the size of the text and can use ‘access keys’ on the keyboard rather than the mouse to navigate through pages such as scrolling up and down, tabbing to focus on links and buttons in sequential order, and using the 'enter' key to activate them.
+Please note that the availability of keyboard tabbing features might depend on the user's individual browser or device settings..
 The stylesheet uses relative font sizes.

 We have aimed to use foreground and background colours that contrast well throughout the site, with the majority of page content appearing black on white.